hfiref0x/LightFTP/README.md

       ASAN_OPTIONS=abort_on_error=1,strict_string_checks=1,detect_stack_use_after_return=1,handle_segv=1,allow_user_segv_handler=1 ./LightFTP/src/Release/fftp ./LightFTP/data/fftp.conf

 The resulting binary is `fftp`.
 Next, set up the ftp config.
 Example config file is `data/fftp.conf`.
-Set port, accounts, path to log file (optionally, if you need it), path to certificates if you want to use them, etc.
+Set port, accounts, path to log file (optionally, if you need it), path to certificates if you wan[...]

+# Contributing

+LightFTP prioritizes **real-world client compatibility over theoretical RFC compliance**.
+This project is designed to work with the majority of popular FTP clients, many of which are not fully RFC-compliant.

+Before submitting pull requests or issues, please read our [Contributing Guidelines](CONTRIBUTING.md) which include:

+* Requirements for code compilation and testing
+* Testing against multiple FTP clients (FileZilla, WinSCP, CuteFTP, etc.)
+* Project philosophy on RFC compliance vs. practical compatibility
+* What types of contributions will be accepted or rejected

+**Key principle:** Every contribution must demonstrate real-world value and compatibility with actual FTP clients.

 # Old Windows Version